DavidJPOS/TII_road_data/README.md

 Scrapped from the following website: [here](https://www.nratrafficdata.ie/c2/gmapbasic.asp?sgid=ZvyVmXU8jBt9PJE$c7UXt6).

-This repo should, all going well, update automatically daily with the lates data.
+This repo should, all going well, update automatically daily with the latest data.

 The data folder has: